ggonnella/prenacs/docs/usage.md

 ### Checking the plugin implementation

-In order to check if a plugin has been implemented correctly, it is possible to use the ``pvb-check-plugin`` script.
+In order to check if a plugin has been implemented correctly, it is possible to use the ``prenacs-check-plugin`` script.
 This loads the plugin module and analyses the exposed programming interface of the plugin, reporting any error to the user.